Cats Indoors

 Many cats don't bring their kills home.

-Some owners of outdoor cats think their cat isn't killing birds because their cat never brings any dead birds home. study by the American Bird Conservancy showed that outdoor cats only bring home 23 percent of all kills, with 28 percent being eaten or partially eaten on site, and 49 percent being left without eating.
+Some owners of outdoor cats think their cat isn't killing birds because their cat never brings any dead birds home.
+A study by the American Bird Conservancy showed that outdoor cats only bring home 23 percent of all kills, with 28 percent being eaten or partially eaten on site, and 49 percent being left without eating.

 Keeping Cats Indoors Is Good for Cats Too!